antw0n/universal-database-optimizer-notes/README.md

 # Notes

-This repository contains notes on installation, configuration and execution of Universal Database Optimizer (UDO).
+This repository contains notes on installation, configuration, and execution of Universal Database Optimizer (UDO).

 ## Evaluation Environment